CMB polarization as a tool to constrain the optical properties of the Universe

-\paragraph{Observational constraints} Observations of CMB polarization can be used to constrain the values of $\beta^2_V$ and $\beta^2_E$, in the framework of simple extensions of the $\Lambda$CDM model.
-We use observations of temperature and linear polarization anisotropies from the Planck legacy release \cite{Aghanim:2019ame} and BICEP2/Keck 2015 \cite{Ade:2018gkx} to derive bounds on both $\beta^2_V$ and $\beta^2_E$ in the presence of primordial tensor modes, parameterised by the tensor-to-scalar ratio $r$.
-Using the Monte Carlo engine \COSMOMC\ \cite{Lewis:2002ah}, we find $\beta^2_V < 0.030$, $\beta^2_E < 0.14$ and $r_{0.05} < 0.055$ at 95\% CL \footnote{The bound on $r$ is slightly stronger that the corresponding value for $\beta^2_V=0$ due to degeneracy between the two parameters.}.
+\paragraph{Observational constraints.} Observations of CMB polarization can be used to constrain the values of $\beta^2_V$ and $\beta^2_E$, in the framework of simple extensions of the $\Lambda$CDM model.
+We use observations of temperature and linear polarization anisotropies from the Planck legacy release \cite{Aghanim:2019ame} and BICEP2/Keck 2015 \cite{Ade:2018gkx} to derive bounds on both $\beta^2_V$ and $\beta^2_E$ in the presence of primordial tensor modes, parameterized by the tensor-to-scalar ratio $r$.
+Using the Monte Carlo engine \COSMOMC\ \cite{Lewis:2002ah}, we find $\beta^2_V < 0.030$, $\beta^2_E < 0.14$ and $r_{0.05} < 0.055$ at 95\% CL \footnote{The bound on $r$ is slightly stronger that the corresponding value for $\beta^2_V=0$ due to degeneracy between the two parameters.} In deriving these constraints, we have separated the effect of lensing and GFE.
+In principle, these two effects might be acting simultaneously and should be treated accordingly.
+However, in our analysis, we rotate the unlensed CMB power spectra, using Eqs.~\ref{eq:spectra2}, and then we add the lensing contribution as computed by \CAMB.
+For the noise level of current CMB data, we have checked that rotating instead the lensed spectra leads to consistent results.
+We thus argue that our treatment of lensing is accurate enough for our purposes.
+This still holds for the LiteBIRD satellite \cite{litebird2019} and Simons Observatory \cite{Ade:2018sbj}.
+Regarding fourth-generation ground-based CMB experiments (e.g., CMB-S4) \cite{Abazajian:2019eic}, the interplay between lensing and GFE should be modeled in more detail.

-Circular polarization data are also sensitive to $\beta^2_E$, see Eq. (\ref{eq:spectra2}).
-Using the V-modes CMB polarization data from the CLASS telescope \cite{Essinger-Hileman:2014pja,Class2019}, we find $\beta^2_E < 38$ (95\% CL), assuming the Planck 2018 best-fit $EE$ and $BB$ spectra.
-This constrain violates our assumption that $\rho_{Q,U} \ll 1$, nevertheless it indicates that current V-mode data allow a large mixing of linear and circular polarization.
-We have shown that such a large mixing is however excluded by current observations of E and B polarization.
+Circular polarization data are also sensitive to $\beta^2_E$, see Eq.~(\ref{eq:spectra2}).
+Using the $V$-modes CMB polarization data from the CLASS telescope \cite{Essinger-Hileman:2014pja,Class2019}, we find $\beta^2_E < 38$ (95\% C.L.), assuming the Planck 2018 best-fit $EE$ and $BB$ spectra.
+This constrain violates our assumption that $\rho_{Q,U} \ll 1$, nevertheless it indicates that current $V$-mode data allow a large mixing of linear and circular polarization.
+We have shown that such a large mixing is, however, excluded by current observations of $E$ and $B$ polarization.